 FIGHT LIKE A GIRL

-Did you know that 10% (I will argue the numbers are even higher) of breast cancer is preventable today, right now?
-This may sound drastic to you at first but please hear my story.
-I have lived this, my sister is living it, and we both watched my mom live it.
+Did you know that 10% of breast cancer is preventable today, right now?
+I am a breast cancer survivor, my sister is a preventer, and we both watched my mom lose her fight.
 I have researched every option for a woman with breast cancer in the US, and I believe most developed nations are using these same developments, which in the last 15 years are quite miraculous (thank you UCSF and others).
 You may not have seen a skin saving, nipple sparing double mastectomy with your own eyes but I can tell you firsthand that it’s amazing.
-It’s even more amazing when performed without cancer that the doctors must work around.
-This surgery can prevent cancer from entering your body to begin with.
+My breasts are 100% fake but they are seriously beautiful, even more beautiful than I can believe!
+This surgery can prevent cancer from entering your body to begin with, and if you have health insurance you're golden.
 There are many blood vessels that run through the breasts, and the breast also drains to the lymphatic system.
-The current method of waiting until a lump arrives means waiting until cancer is in your body and then removing or shrinking, then removing.
+The current method of waiting until a lump arrives means waiting until cancer is in your body and possibly entering your blood stream and lymph-nodes and then removing or shrinking, then removing.
 This might work for me and for others who have cancer, the word I dislike here is might.
-It’s not 100%.
+It’s not 100% certain it's going to work.
 I prefer better odds than that for my life.
 I’m guessing you might too, for yourself and for your loved ones.